z669016/adventofcode-2020/README.md

 For part 2 an '''ExpressionBuilderPlusPrecedence''' (extending '''ExpressionBuilder''') is used, that creates expressions for plus expressions (basically, it puts a plus expression between parentheses).
 Now the only difference between part 1 and part 2 is the expression builder used.

+## Day 19
+A nice puzzle today.
+The base classe '''Rule''' (implementing the '''Validator<String>''' interface) and its subclasses
+'''ValueRule''', '''ListRule''', and '''ChoiceRule''' are the basis for solving the puzzle.
+The base class contains the factory method, and is used by the '''Rules''' class to create a map of all rules (useful for selecting a rule to evaluate).
+The helper class '''PuzzleInput''' again takes care of splitting the input file into rules and messages to be evaluated.
+A bit of work, but straight forward for part 1.
+Part two requires some hacking on the design, although you should be able to solve it generically as well.
+I created specific instances of '''Rule8''', '''Rule11''', and '''Rule0''', that know their definition and use the length of their values and assume the length of a rule 42 value, and a rule 31 value are equal.

+'''Rule11''' validation simply takes the centered sequence to be validated (length of a normal rule 11 value, which is a rule 42 value plus a rule 31 value).
+If that center matches the 'old' rule 11, it removes the center, and repeats the test from the start, until a tes fails (then the text doesn't match rule 11) or the text is empty (than it apearently matches all 'old' rule 11 checks).

+'''Rule0''' checks on the list of rule 8 and rule 11, by repeatingly splitting the text to be checked in a rule8 part, and a rule 11 part.
+On the first iteration, the rule 8 part is 1 rule 42 value long, the second time 2, and so on, until the match was found on both parts.

+It worked on part 2, but I don;t say is well designed.